vtex/faststore/packages/gatsby-plugin-nginx/README.md

 }
 ```

-This location, similary to the others, will try and proxy the request to our storage, but this time we will intercept proxy errors, and in such case that a file does not exist on storage (i.e, product pages that were not built), S3 returns a status code 403 and the `error_page` directive above will send the request to the location named `@clientSideFallback`:
+This location, similarly to the others, will try and proxy the request to our storage, but this time we will intercept proxy errors, and in such case that a file does not exist on storage (i.e, product pages that were not built), S3 returns a status code 403 and the `error_page` directive above will send the request to the location named `@clientSideFallback`:

 ```nginx
 location @clientSideFallback {